UsamaChattha/E-Commerce/README.md

 ## Introduction
-This project is live on Heroku Server at [UNIFY-SHOP](https://ecom-web-app.herokuapp.com/), written in flask with Mongo-DB.
+This project is live on Heroku Server at [UNIFY-SHOP](https://ecom-web-app.herokuapp.com/), written in flask with SQLite.

 ## ScreenShot